Armatores/Simureality/Simureality.md

 The problem is that our one-dimensional mathematics has no natural language to describe such an object.
 We are forced to "unpack" it into components, losing its integrity, and then try to reassemble it through cumbersome models.
 Many quantum "oddities"—such as uncertainty or entanglement—are a direct consequence of this computational and mathematical inadequacy: we are trying to measure a multi-dimensional object with one-dimensional tools and describe it with a one-dimensional language.

 One possible approach to creating a new mathematical model could be to represent physical quantities (e.g., a coordinate) not as a continuous number, but as a set of digits in a specific numeral system (binary, decimal), where each digit of this number is considered an independent quantum observable with its own operator.

+Despite the seemingly insurmountable nature of the problem described, Russian scientists M.G.
+Ivanov and A.Yu.
+Polushkin in their work **"Digital representation of continuous observables in Quantum Mechanics"** (2023) have come closest to creating an adequate mathematical apparatus capable of describing the hypothetical discrete nature of reality.

+Their research offers a radically new perspective on the fundamental concepts of quantum mechanics.
+Instead of working with continuous coordinate and momentum operators, they propose representing these observables as an expansion into **digits** in a positional numeral system with an arbitrary base `q` (e.g., binary `q=2` or ternary `q=3`).

+**The essence of their approach is as follows:**

+1.  **Farewell to Continuity:** Space and momentum are modeled on a finite, cyclic lattice.
+This is not an approximation but a fundamental property of the model.
+2.  **Digits as Operators:** The coordinate `x` is expanded into a series: `x = Σ x_s * q^s`, where `x_s` is the digit in the `s`-th place.
+The authors' ingenious insight is that these digits `x_s` themselves are quantum operators with a discrete spectrum (e.g., 0 or 1 for the binary system).
+The same holds true for momentum `p`.
+3.  **Solving the Renormalization Problem:** The most striking consequence of their theory is a fundamentally new understanding of **renormalization**.
+On a lattice, it loses its mystical meaning of "subtracting infinities."
+Instead, it becomes a procedure of **renumbering the lattice nodes**.
+For example, transitioning from describing the set of values `{0, 1, 2, ..., N-1}` to `{-(N-1)/2, ..., 0, ..., (N-1)/2}` *is* renormalization.
+This is not a trick but a choice of the most efficient and consistent way to describe the system.

+**Why does this work fit our Simureality theory so perfectly?**

+Their formalism is practically a ready-made **mathematical language** for describing our computational universe:

+*   The **finite lattice** is a direct description of the computational network of a hypothetical supercomputer with a finite number of memory cells.
+*   The **digit operators `x_s` and `p_r`** are the mathematical representation of our **trilexes**.
+A particle is indeed described not by continuous parameters but by a set of discrete data "digits."
+*   **Renormalization as renumbering** is an exact description of the work of the **Σ-Algorithm**, which manages the computational load by reassigning and optimizing data "addresses" to prevent system overload.
+*   The authors also note that in their approach, the **vacuum energy is identically equal to zero**, which is a direct consequence of the finiteness and self-consistency of the lattice model and aligns perfectly with our law of conservation of computational complexity (`ΣK = const`).

+Thus, the work of Ivanov and Polushkin does not merely offer a new mathematical tool.
+It provides a rigorous, self-consistent formalism that describes the universe as an **informational system operating with discrete digital objects**.
+Their model is a powerful confirmation that the philosophical foundations of Simureality have a profound mathematical embodiment and outlines a path toward creating a complete theory free from infinities and paradoxes.

 **Hierarchy of Systems**